Is Ransomware a Malware?

 Is Ransomware A Type Of Malware?

-Although malware attack ransomware have been in existence since 1989, it got full attention as one of the biggest threats for businesses and individuals in the mid-2000s.
+Although ransomware has been in existence since 1989, it got full attention as one of the biggest threats for businesses and individuals in the mid-2000s.
 The first known attack, according to Becker’s Hospital Review, took place in 1989, targeting the healthcare industry.

-Since malware attack ransomware gained more attention as an offensive malware attack ransomware, the attackers have continued to develop sophisticated encryption algorithms that are quite tough to crack—bypassing both firewalls and antiviruses.
+Since ransomware gained more attention as an offensive malware attack, the attackers have continued to develop sophisticated encryption algorithms that are quite tough to crack—bypassing both firewalls and antiviruses.

 Email Spam